Getdeck/Getdeck.github.io/docs/deckfile/deckfile-specs.md

 ```

 ## Cluster definition
 Specify **one** (currently local) Kubernetes cluster for this Deckfile.
-All decks will be installed to this cluster.
+All decks will be installed in this cluster.
 It is
 a one-to-one relation between a Deckfile and the specified temporary cluster.
 Deckfile **must not** have more than one cluster specification.

 ### The `cluster` top-level element
 Describe the cluster provisioner or cluster connection.
 The term _provider_ relates to the supported Kubernetes cluster
-management tool which is used by Getdeck in order to provide a Kubernetes environment.
+management tool, which is used by Getdeck to provide a Kubernetes environment.

 #### `provider`
-Valid string values for the `provider` attribute are: `k3d`
+Valid string values for the `provider` attribute are: `k3d` and `kind`.
 The selected provider will organize the underlying infrastructure to create a cluster based on the supported provider.
 If
 the provider **is not installed** on the system, `deck` will install it and create the cluster with the given specification.